ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 #### Flowers Classification Model

-This model has been trained on Scilifelab Serve and instructions on how to do that can be found [here](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/main/Webinars/2023-Using-containers-on-Berzelius/flowers-classification).
+For information about how this model was trained can be found [here](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/main/Webinars/2023-Using-containers-on-Berzelius/flowers-classification).
 You can follow the instructions to train the model your self but keep in mind it takes quite a while (~ 4 hours) with limited CPUs.
 For information about the dataset used, [see](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).

 The app is configured to use the model from the data folder.
 To download the model to the data folder go into the directory